SAChE Source Models (ELA965 ) Practice Test

 1 / 20

-Mass flow rate of the fluid flowing through a hole
+Mass flow rate of the vapor

-Volume flow rate
+Volume flow rate of the liquid

-Mass of the fluid
+Mass of the liquid stored in the vessel

 Next Question